-25 Kurzweil, The Singularity is Near, pp.7-9 and More and Vita-More, eds., The Transhumanist Reader, pp.361-417.
+24 Kurzweil, The Singularity is Near, pp.7-9 and More and Vita-More, eds., The Transhumanist Reader, pp.361-417.

-26 Kurzweil, The Singularity is Near, pp.370ff.
+25 Kurzweil, The Singularity is Near, pp.370ff.

-27 Martin Rees, Our Final Hour: A Scientist's Warning: How Terror, Error, and Environmental Disaster Threaten Humankind's Future in This Century-On Earth and Beyond (NY: Basic Books, 2003), p.19 ability?
-So we may well think of the new human agenda as consisting really of one project (with many branches) attaining divinity."28

-Does H+ simply steal divinity from religion and then dress it in technological disguise?
-Yes, but to make this theft clear one needs to think less of an "omnipotent biblical sky father" and more in terms the Greek or Hindu gods who capriciously love, hate, create, and destroy like us albeit "on a much grander scale."
-In other words, the technological gods of the transhumanists look less like the transcendent God of Christianity and more like the overgrown humans of primitive polytheism and nature religion.
-The infinite qualitative distance between the uncreated God and the created creation posited by biblical believers goes unattended to in H+ discourse.
-30
+26 Martin Rees, Our Final Hour: A Scientist's Warning: How Terror, Error, and Environmental Disaster Threaten Humankind's Future in This Century-On Earth and Beyond (NY: Basic Books, 2003), p.19 divinity.'
+27 One needs to think less of an 'omnipotent biblical sky father' and more in terms of the Greek or Hindu gods who capriciously love, hate, create and destroy like us albeit 'on a much grander scale.'28 In other words, transhumanists, if they go in for religion or religious talk, do not like any vision of deity that makes a sharp distinction between God and man, the uncreated and the created.29

-Divinity, Harari tells us, is not anything "metaphysical" but practical.
-Transhumanist "divinity" denotes an exercise of the human will through "specific super-abilities" attained from technology so that the human being and nature itself can be transcended or even left wholly behind.
-Leaving nature behind includes designing and creating new beings, transforming one's body into a cyborg, controlling the environment and the weather, reading minds and communicating at a distance, travelling at very high speeds and escaping death and living indefinitely.31

-This focus on scientific technique as the path of divinity, that is, the control and manipulation of nature to empower man through the exercise of the will, is no surprise.
-Francis Bacon (1561-1626) himself, one of the Fathers of scientific method, saw the task of science as both "to establish and extend the power and dominion of the human race itself over the universe" and that "the true and lawful goal of the sciences is none other than this: that human life be endowed with new discoveries and powers," that is, "lay firmly the
+Divinity, Harari tells us, is not anything 'metaphysical' but practically, transhumanist 'divinity' means an exercise of the will through 'specific super-abilities' attained from technology so that the human being and nature itself can be transcended or even left wholly behind including designing and creating new beings, transforming one's body into a cyborg, controlling the environment and the weather, reading minds and communicating at a distance, travelling at very high speeds and escaping death and living indefinitely.30 This focus on scientific technique as the path of divinity, that is, the control and manipulation of nature to empower man through the exercise of the will, is no surprise as Francis Bacon (1561-1626) himself, one of the Fathers of the scientific method, saw the task of science as both 'to establish and extend the power and dominion of the human race itself over the universe' and that 'the true and lawful goal of the sciences is none other than this: that human life be endowed with new discoveries and powers', that is, 'lay firmly the foundations and extend more widely the limits of the power and greatness of man.31 In envisioning the mangod, the transhumanists argue not only for Intelligence Amplification (IA), perhaps through installing a chip in the brain (connected to wifi for updates), from more memory to better mathematical and

-28 Harari, Homo Deus, pp.53-54.
+27 Harari, Homo Deus, pp.53-54.